Waste management: Pyrolysis

 Pyrolysis is often used to convert many types of domestic and industrial residues into a recovered fuel.
 Different types of waste input (such as plant waste, food waste, tyres) placed in the pyrolysis process potentially yield an alternative to fossil fuels.
 Pyrolysis is a process of thermo-chemical decomposition of organic materials by heat in the absence of stoichiometric quantities of oxygen; the decomposition produces various hydrocarbon gases.
-During pyrolysis, the molecules of object vibrate at high frequencies to an extent that molecules start breaking down.
+During pyrolysis, the molecules of an object vibrate at high frequencies to the extent that molecules start breaking down.
 The rate of pyrolysis increases with temperature.
 In industrial applications, temperatures are above 430 °C (800 °F).

 Slow pyrolysis produces gases and solid charcoal.
-Pyrolysis hold promise for conversion of waste biomass into useful liquid fuel.
+Pyrolysis holds promise for conversion of waste biomass into useful liquid fuel.
 Pyrolysis of waste wood and plastics can potentially produce fuel.
-The solids left from pyrolysis contain metals, glass, sand and pyrolysis coke which does not convert to gas.
+The solids left from pyrolysis contain metals, glass, sand, and pyrolysis coke which does not convert to gas.
 Compared to the process of incineration, certain types of pyrolysis processes release less harmful by-products that contain alkali metals, sulphur, and chlorine.
 However, pyrolysis of some waste yields gases which impact the environment such as HCl and SO2.

 Resource recovery

 Resource recovery is the systematic diversion of waste, which was intended for disposal, for a specific next use.
 It is the processing of recyclables to extract or recover materials and resources, or convert to energy.
 These activities are performed at a resource recovery facility.
 Resource recovery is not only environmentally important, but it is also cost-effective.
 It decreases the amount of waste for disposal, saves space in landfills, and conserves natural resources.

-Resource recovery (as opposed to waste management) uses LCA (life cycle analysis) attempts to offer alternatives to waste management.
-For mixed MSW (Municipal Solid Waste) a number of broad studies have indicated that administration, source separation and collection followed by reuse and recycling of the non-organic fraction and energy and compost/fertilizer production of the organic material via anaerobic digestion to be the favoured path.
+Resource recovery, an alternative approach to traditional waste management, utilizes life cycle analysis (LCA) to evaluate and optimize waste handling strategies.
+Comprehensive studies focusing on mixed municipal solid waste (MSW) have identified a preferred pathway for maximizing resource efficiency and minimizing environmental impact, including effective waste administration and management, source separation of waste materials, efficient collection systems, reuse and recycling of non-organic fractions, and processing of organic material through anaerobic digestion.

 As an example of how resource recycling can be beneficial, many items thrown away contain metals that can be recycled to create a profit, such as the components in circuit boards.
-Wood chippings in pallets and other packaging materials can be recycled to useful products for horticulture.
+Wood chippings in pallets and other packaging materials can be recycled into useful products for horticulture.
 The recycled chips can cover paths, walkways, or arena surfaces.

 Application of rational and consistent waste management practices can yield a range of benefits including: